Tooth Extraction Seattle WA

 The Importance of Natural Teeth

 As mentioned above, saving your natural teeth is always our preference, as they play a significant role in the health of your jawbone, which requires regular stimulation to maintain bone structure.
 A missing tooth will quickly lead to jawbone loss.
 For this reason, Drs.
-Guo or Christie may recommend a special grafting procedure at the same time as your extraction to prevent jawbone loss and provide favorable conditions for an implant down the road.
+Guo, Christie or Trimble may recommend a special grafting procedure at the same time as your extraction to prevent jawbone loss and provide favorable conditions for an implant down the road.

 Having a Tooth Extracted